mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/03-provider.md

   })
 ```

-The rate-limiter feature comes also in the form of a guard, which can be used to protect a function from being called too many times in a given time window.
-The guard is used in the same way as the provider, but it is applied to the function using the `guards` field.
-More on this on the [Guards](./04-guard.md) page.
+The rate-limiter feature also comes in the form of a guard, which can be used to protect a function from being called too many times within a given time window.
+The guard is used similarly to the provider but is applied to the function definition using the `guards` field.
+More details can be found on the [Guards](./04-guard.md) page.